Saagarvirk001/GIFtastic/README.md

-# GIFTastic
+# GIFtastic

-GIFTastic is a cartoon-themed GIF generator.
+GIFtastic is a cartoon-themed GIF generator.

 ## How to Use